 For migraine patients who don’t respond well to holistic and traditional treatments, surgery may restore their quality of life.
-The goal of migraine surgery is to provide headache and migraine reduction as measured by common parameters (frequency, duration and severity).
-As it has been previously reported, up to 80 percent of patients exhibit between more than 50 percent and 100 percent relief after undergoing evaluation and surgical treatment.
+The goal of migraine surgery is to provide headache and migraine reduction as measured by frequency, duration and severity.
+An overwhelming majority of patients report a significant relief in symptoms after surgery, with some patients experiencing complete relief of symptoms.

 The migraine headache is a complex phenomenon that has several theories of origin and propagation.
 In the early 2000s, plastic surgeon Bahman Guyuron theorized that there were trigger points in the head and neck areas.
 He conducted research after seeing coincidental migraine improvement in patients undergoing routine cosmetic-type procedures.